djaus2/TransferVideoOverTcp/DownloadVideoOverTcpLib/README.md

 - TCP-based file transfer with automatic connection handling
 - Checksum verification using SHA-256
+  - A Json file with meta info is transferred first
+    - Containing the expected checksum and filename
+    - Also the Video TimeFrom mode, Video Start Time, and GunTime if relevant.
 - Progress reporting during download
 - Cross-platform compatibility (.NET 9.0)
 - Simple API for easy integration